 \subsection{Dataset}

 The proposed $\FM$ framework is developed based on the Curated Breast Imaging Subset of the Digital Database for Screening Mammography (CBIS-DDSM) dataset~\cite{CBIS-DDSM:2017}.
 CBIS-DDSM is a widely recognized mammography dataset and comprises $10,239$ images, including whole mammograms, cropped images, and ROI mask images with mass and calcification.
 A sample of mammograms from the CBIS-DDSM and its cropped version in the designated ROI is illustrated in Fig.~\ref{fig: sample_img}.
 To achieve results comparable to other studies utilizing the CBIS-DDSM dataset, we assigned patients to train and test subsets following the splitting presented in~\cite{CBIS-DDSM:2017}.
-In our research, we extracted both cropped and whole mammograms from the CBIS-DDSM dataset, specifically for patients who had unique images from both the CC and MLO views.
-For each breast, we considered the two mammograms as a single examination, resulting in a total of 477 breast samples for training and 144 for testing.
+We extracted cropped and full mammogram images from the CBIS-DDSM dataset, selecting patients with distinct CC and MLO views.
+The corresponding CC and MLO images were treated as a single examination per breast, resulting in $477$ samples for training and $144$ for testing.

-While we only have those data having both views for training, i.e., excluding $208$ one-view breast samples from the training set, $59$ cases of one-view breasts are considered in the test-time.
-In other words, while the $\FM$ framework is trained in a multi-view setting, it is designed in such a way as to classify single-view cases as well at test time.
-To increase the training dataset, data augmentation was used where each mammogram is augmented by $90$, $180$, and $270$-degree rotations, as well as horizontal and vertical flipping.
+While only samples with both views are used for training, excluding $208$ single-view breast samples from the training set, $59$ single-view cases are included during testing.
+In other words, although the $\FM$ framework is trained in a multi-view setting, it is also designed to support classification of single-view cases at test time.
+Data augmentation was used to increase the training dataset, where each mammogram is augmented by $90$, $180$, and $270$-degree rotations, as well as horizontal and vertical flipping.
 Following this augmentation approach, five new data points are generated and added to the original breast sample.
-The same type of augmentation is applied on the CC and MlO views, resulting in an increase in the size of the training and test datasets by a factor of 6 ($477\times 6$, $144\times6$, and $59\times6$, respectively, for multi-view training and test datasets, and single-view test dataset).
+The same type of augmentation is applied on the CC and MLO views, resulting in an increase in the size of the training and test datasets by a factor of 6 ($477\times6$, $144\times6$, and $59\times6$, respectively, for multi-view training and test datasets, and single-view test dataset).